mauriciocarrazza/Data-Science-Projects/README.md

 - Data Visualization
 - Probability & Statistics

-## The GitHub History of the Scala Language
+## Mar-2022 - (Guided Project) - The GitHub History of the Scala Language
 Find the true Scala experts by exploring its development history in Git and Github. <br />
 **Link to the project**: https://github.com/mauriciocarrazza/Python-Projects/blob/main/the_github_history.ipynb <br /> **Topics:**